silvsar/parliament_speeches/README.md

 - Speeches were scraped from the [Finnish Parliament website (https://www.eduskunta.fi/FI/search/Sivut/Vaskiresults.aspx#).
 - Selenium and BeautifulSoup were used to automate the data collection.
-- See the [data collection notebook]() for code and details.
+- See the [data collection notebook](https://github.com/silvsar/parliament_speeches/blob/main/Puheenvuorot_eduskunnassa.ipynb) for code and details.

 ## Data Analysis

 - Data was cleaned, keywords identified, and frequencies analyzed by year, party, and politician.
 - Visualizations were produced using Matplotlib.
-- See the [analysis notebook](link-to-your-analysis-notebook) for all details.

 ## New Skills & Growth